tongwu-msft/azure-rest-api-specs/api-doc/compute/VirtualMachines.md

     - name: api-version
       description: The API version of the resource provider to use for this operation.
 Use the latest version of 2016-03-30.
     - name: subscriptionId
       description: The identifier of the target subscription.
-To get a list of subscriptions for a tenant, use [List all aubscriptions](../../api-ref/resources/subscriptions.json#Subscriptions_List).
 description: *content
 ---

+You can find subscription information using [List all aubscriptions](../../api-ref/resources/subscriptions.json#Subscriptions_List).

 You must make sure that requests are secure.
 For more information, see [Authenticating Azure Resource Manager requests](https://review.docs.microsoft.com/en-us/azure/resource-group-authenticate-service-principal?toc=%2fazure%2fazure-resource-manager%2ftoc.json).